polybar/polybar-scripts/polybar-scripts/info-hackspeed/README.md

 * `xorg-xinput`

-They have to set up your keyboard.
+You have to set up your keyboard.
 Replace in line #6 `AT Translated Set 2 keyboard` with your own keyboard description.
 You can find out your keyboard with `xinput list --short`.

 Change `hackspeed_cache` to set another path of the hackspeed cache file.